trillium-infosec-systems/T-MON/README.md

 T-MON is an open source and community development project.
 If you're interested in becoming a contributor, check out these resources:

-Join our Discord Family [Timon](https://disney.fandom.com/wiki/Timon) and get involved with the community.
+  * Join our [Discord family](https://discord.gg/YEhDnKBXWy) and get involved with the community.
 Don't forget to review the code of conduct before you join.
   * Report bugs and request new features by submitting an issue.
   * Read our contribution guide for more information about contributing directly to this repository.